Sivolc2/ai-friendly-repo-template/README.md

 - Verify `DATABASE_URL` is set in `.env` file
 - Check that the target directory exists for SQLite file creation
 - Run migrations manually if auto-migration fails: `sqlx migrate run --source repo_src/frontend/migrations`
+- Use manual seeding commands if needed: `./target/release/backend --seed`

 **Runtime Issues:**
 - If you see `spawn_local` errors, ensure `leptos_axum` uses default features in `backend/Cargo.toml`